lucasgonze/magma/docs/readmes/lte/deploy_config_enodebd.md

 that you just registered in the multi-select dropdown, then save the update.
 Make sure that transmit is enabled.

+Caution: experimenting with RAN parameters will disrupt nearby eNodeBs.

 ![Connecting an eNodeB](assets/nms/connect_enb.png)

 ### Basic Troubleshooting